Mineral wool packaging:

 - Energy reduction on 165 MWh/year (=10 homes)

 - Reduction in C02 emission on 30 tons/year

 - 15 truckloads per year due to tighter packaging

-- Better logistics in production area because the new packaging line takes up less space than the heat shrink packaging line
+- Better logistics in the production area because the new packaging line takes up less space than the heat shrink packaging line